codekiddy2/Visual-Studio-gtkmm/settings/README.md

 Here you will find what preparations need to be done before building and also what has to be done once build process is done.

+Please make sure you both read and understand the README files which are first in the list.